Nintendo 3DS system software

-The Nintendo 3DS system software is the updatable operating system used by the Nintendo 3DS.

-The Nintendo Switch system software is believed to have evolved from the Nintendo 3DS system software.
+The Nintendo 3DS system software is an updatable operating system used for the Nintendo 3DS handheld system.
+The Nintendo Switch system software is believed to have evolved from the Nintendo 3DS operating system.

-Technology

-OS
+Firmware

 The Nintendo 3DS firmware can run in four different modes.
 NATIVE_FIRM is the native firmware running the kernel for Nintendo 3DS software (including the Home Menu).
 SAFE_MODE_FIRM is used for safe mode applications, such as System Settings and System Updater.
 TWL_FIRM is the Nintendo DSi's native firmware and it is used for Nintendo DS/DSi backward compatibility.
 Finally, AGB_FIRM is the Game Boy Advance's native firmware and it is used to run Game Boy Advance Virtual Console games.
 The NATIVE_FIRM is different on the New Nintendo 3DS.

 User interface

-HOME MENU
+Home menu

-The HOME MENU is a graphical shell similar to the Nintendo DSi Menu and Wii U Menu for Nintendo 3DS and Nintendo 2DS systems.
+The HOME Menu is a graphical shell similar to the Nintendo DSi Menu and Wii U Menu for Nintendo 3DS and Nintendo 2DS systems.
 It is used to launch software stored on Nintendo DS and Nintendo 3DS Game Cards, applications installed on an SD card, and DSiWare titles installed in the system's internal memory.
 Application icons are set in a grid with the touchscreen or D-pad and may be re-arranged via drag-and-drop.
-The number of icons per column can also be changed, from 1 to 6 icons.
+The number of icons per column can also be changed, from one to six icons.
 The menu can display up to 300 application tiles for applications on the SD card, and up to 40 for DSiWare titles.
 On the upper screen, a special 3D animated logo is displayed for each individual app, as well as system information such as wireless signal strength, date and time, and battery life, while on the bottom screen, application icons are displayed.
 It is also possible to change the screen's brightness while in the menu.
 Using the HOME button, users can suspend the current software that is running and bring up the HOME Menu, allowing the user to launch certain multitasking applications, such as the Internet Browser and Miiverse.